thonny/thonny/docs/translate.md

 Thonny's help pages are not translated in POEditor but in the main repository.
 See below for details.

+**NB!
+Don't mark new strings for translation without consulting core developers first!
+Some strings are left unmarked on purpose (to reduce the amount of translation required or because they may change).**

 ## Short story for translators
 [Thonny project in POEditor](https://poeditor.com/join/project/Gh188fdYH6) is the main source for translations -- it is recommended you use this environment for translation.
 If you wish to use another tool then don't forget to import your updates to POEditor as well.